Salem249/vEPC/readme.md

 # vEPC
-a Software Defined Controller for mobile device and IP swap support based on ryu.
+A Software Defined Controller for mobile device and IP swap support based on ryu.

 ## Test it